dltj/dltj-blog/content/2023-03-02-issue-99-copyright-and-ai.md

 ## Copyright is for humans
 {: #humans}
-{{ image(float="right", width="173", abssrc="https://upload.wikimedia.org/wikipedia/commons/thumb/4/4e/Macaca_nigra_self-portrait_large.jpg/173px-Macaca_nigra_self-portrait_large.jpg", caption="Naruto's 'monkey selfie'", alt="Photograph of a monkey face with a slight grin set against a leafy green background") }}
+{{ image(div_float="right", width="173", abssrc="https://upload.wikimedia.org/wikipedia/commons/thumb/4/4e/Macaca_nigra_self-portrait_large.jpg/173px-Macaca_nigra_self-portrait_large.jpg", caption="Naruto's 'monkey selfie'", alt="Photograph of a monkey face with a slight grin set against a leafy green background") }}
 {{ thursday_threads_quote(href="http://cdn.ca9.uscourts.gov/datastore/opinions/2018/04/23/16-15469.pdf",
  blockquote='We must determine whether a monkey may sue humans, corporations, and companies for damages and injunctive relief arising from claims of copyright infringement.
 Our court’s precedent requires us to conclude that the monkey’s claim has standing under Article III of the United States Constitution.
 Nonetheless, we conclude that this monkey—and all animals, since they are not human—lacks statutory standing under the Copyright Act.', versiondate="2018-04-29",